 - take 5 minutes to stretch and deeply breathe

-Take it a step further and schedule a quarterly and yearly rest and self care routine into you life!
+Schedule a quarterly and yearly rest!
 This could be as simple as choosing now when you will take 1 week a quarter off of social media or as grand as having 2 nights away each year so you can relax and intentionally fill up your cup!

 Alright, now that you have the framework for creating rest and self care, do the first step.
 Schedule it and guard that time as sacred!